Scott Turow: Life and career

 In 1990, Turow was featured on the June 11 cover of Time, which described him as "Bard of the Litigious Age".
 In 1995, Canadian author Derek Lundy published a biography of Turow, entitled Scott Turow: Meeting the Enemy (ECW Press, 1995).
-In the 1990s, a British publisher bracketed Turow’s work with that of Margaret Atwood and John Irving, republished in the series Bloomsbury Modern Library.
+In the 1990s, a British publisher bracketed Turow's work with that of Margaret Atwood and John Irving, republished in the series Bloomsbury Modern Library.

 Turow was elected the President of the Authors Guild in 2010, which he was previously President of from 1997 to 1998.
 As the President of the Authors Guild, he has been criticized for his copyright maximalist and anti-ebook stance.
-Turow has often responded that he is not against E-books, however, and he has shared that, in fact, he does the majority of his own reading electronically.
+Turow has often responded that he is not against e-books, and has shared that he, in fact, does the majority of his own reading electronically.
 According to Turow, he is interested in protecting writing as a livelihood.

 From 1997 to 1998, Turow was a member of the U.S. Senate Nominations Commission for the Northern District of Illinois, which recommends federal judicial appointments.
 In 2011, Turow met with Harvard Law School professor, Lawrence Lessig, to discuss political reform, including a possible Second Constitutional Convention of the United States.
-According to one source, Turow saw risks with having such a convention, but he believed that it may be the "only alternative,” given his stance that campaign money can undermine the one man, one vote principle of democracy.
+According to one source, Turow saw risks with having such a convention, but he believed that it may be the "only alternative", given his stance that campaign money can undermine the one man, one vote principle of democracy.

 Turow is a retired partner of the international law firm Dentons having been a partner of one of its constituents, the Chicago law firm of Sonnenschein Nath & Rosenthal.
-Much of Turow’s caseload work is pro bono, including a 1995 case, in which he won the release of Alejandro Hernandez, a man that spent 11 years on death row for a murder he did not commit.
+Much of Turow's caseload work is pro bono, including a 1995 case, in which he won the release of Alejandro Hernandez, a man who spent 11 years on death row for a murder he did not commit.
 He was also appointed to the commission considering the reform of the Illinois death penalty by former Governor George Ryan.
 Additionally, Turow was the first Chair of the Illinois Executive Ethics Commission, and he served as one of the 14 members on the Commission, which was appointed in March of 2000, by Illinois Governor George Ryan to consider reform of the capital punishment system.
 Turow also served as a member of the Illinois State Police Merit Board 2000–2002.